DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

    </KeyInfo>
   ```

-  For this case, you can specify another property, `issuer-name-style`, as
+  For this case, you can optionally specify another property, `issuer-name-style`, as
   either `short` or `subject_dn`.
-The former is the default.
-The latter results
+The former is the default, and an example for
+  that is shown above.
+The latter provides the full distinguished name, which
-  in something like this:
+  results in something like this:

    ```xml
    <X509IssuerSerial>
      <X509IssuerName>C=US,ST=Washington,L=Kirkland,O=Google,OU=Apigee,CN=apigee.google.com,E=dino@apigee.com</X509IssuerName>